VetMed Team

 What is a Nasal Foreign Body in a Dog?

 A nasal foreign body refers to any object that is not supposed to be in a dog's nasal passages but has somehow made its way in.
-It can be anything from a grass seed, twig, or piece of food to a small toy.
-These foreign bodies can cause significant discomfort and even lead to infections if not treated promptly.
+It can be anything from a grass seed, twig, piece of food to a small toy.
+These foreign bodies can cause significant discomfort and lead to infections if not treated promptly.

 Anatomy of the Dog's Nose